-3. A guide to the Rules of Procedure
+3 - A guide to the Rules of Procedure

 This guide to the Rules of Procedure is designed to help delegates understand the Rules of Procedure that govern meetings of the Conference of the Parties to CITES.
-The Rules of Procedure (as proposed in document CoP12 Doc.
-1.1) are the primary source of rules.
-Where the Rules of Procedure do not answer a question completely, this guide relies on Robert's Rules of Order ("Robert's Rules")3.
+The Rules of Procedure (as proposed in document CoP16 Doc.
+4.1) are the primary source of rules.
+Where the Rules of Procedure do not answer a question completely, this guide relies on Robert's Rules of Order1.